-Becoming energy efficient at home can save money and also helps do your bit to cut down on emissions.
+Becoming energy efficient at home can save money and also helps you do your bit to cut down on emissions.
 All those appliances and lightbulbs may seem relatively insignificant, but they all add up.
-Saving electricity at home helps reduce your household need for energy, and in turn, helps reduce demand for polluting fossil fuel.
+Saving electricity at home helps reduce your household's need for energy, and in turn, helps reduce the demand for polluting fossil fuels.
 What’s more, you’ll also save cash on your electric bills.

 According to the International Energy Agency (IEA), coal-fired power plants were the most significant contributor to emissions growth in 2018.
 Coal-fired electricity generation accounts for 30% of global CO2 emissions.

-Saving energy remains important despite countries like the UK has made huge strides toward cleaner electricity.
+Saving energy remains important despite countries like the UK having made huge strides toward cleaner electricity.

 Over 40% of electricity generation in the UK came from renewable sources in December 2020.
 At the same time, the US tallies a more modest, yet improving, 20%.